 The studio struggled to meet the demands of launching an ever-growing slate of titles on time, a result of both specific cultural and management issues at Telltale, including poor or incoherent planning and a controlling and demanding by two successive CEOs, and the broader problem of “crunch culture” that exists at many of the largest video game developers.
 These issues served to create a toxic environment that ultimately affected the company’s output, as the quality of new games declined in the estimation of fans and critics and some of the company’s key employees began to depart.
 The company officially failed due to lack of funding but sales had diminished from its initial breakthrough, as the company mismanaged projects and its organizationally siloed teams were thinking more about saving their careers instead of creating better games.

 Solution: Deploying cultural brokers who build connections across the organizational silos gets politicized teams to lower their guard and learn what employees in other groups are thinking.
 Turns out that when you make a conscious effort to break information silos and build a work culture of openness and teamwork, it leads to more customer-centric output.
 Analyze the tone of the discussion, frustration levels of teams, and information sharing thereby facilitating the breaking of organizational silos and healing toxic culture.

 In all the above-mentioned cases, a well-timed shift in the way teams collaborated and knowledge was exchanged could have spared thousands of people distress, disappointment, and dollars.
 For managers, it is a never-ending game of balancing the amount of conflict that comes with free innovative interaction and the amount of rigidity needed to sustain the processes of a team.
 What is the state of collaboration, knowledge, creativity, and confidence in your company?
 Are people working in organizational silos?
 Visualizing and measuring the state of your organization is a good start to answering those questions.

-Find out more about the Flowtrace free trial below.
+Find out more about the Flowtrace free account below.